WIS-MICC-CellObservatory/PME_Kinetics/README.md

 Overlay colors can be controled by EmbryoColor and IntensityColor

-AllDetailedResults_test.xls - Table with one line for each embryo in each image file - for each image folder QuantifyPaternalMitochondriaInEmbryo2DParameters.txt - Parameters used during the latest run
+AllDetailedResults_test.xls - a combined results table for all the embryos in all the images.
+It has one line for each embryo in each image file - for each image folder
+QuantifyPaternalMitochondriaInEmbryo2DParameters.txt - This file record all the script parameters used during the latest run.
+If you want to test the script with different parameters, you can rename the Results folder to save the results for each parameter settings.

 ## Installation and Dependencies